jpwesselink/dotsec/docs/commands/run.md

 ### Redaction

-By default - and design - the output of the command will be redacted.
-You can disable this behavior in a couple of ways:
+By default - and by safety design - the output of the command will not be redacted.
+This means that during `run`, the values of your env vars will replaced by asterisks (`*`) in the output.
+This will prevent your secrets from leaking into logs or other output channels.

-- By making exceptions for specific variables in the config file.
-Adding env var names to the `redaction.show` array will prevent them from being redacted if redaction is enabled.
+However, you can make exceptions for specific variables by adding env var names to the `redaction.show` array will prevent them from being redacted if redaction is enabled.
-- By disabling redaction:
-  - On the command line using the `--show-redacted` option:
-  - By setting the `DOTSEC_SHOW_REDACTED` environment variable to `true`
-  - By setting the `defaults.options.showRedacted` config option to `true`

 ### Show output background color